faudio/faudio/doc/Error handling.md

 Generally such errors can be handled by the user by some special mechanism in the library interface such as exceptions or status codes.
-In the Audio Engine, recoverable errors always occur when a function is called, and must be detected by the Program by inspecting the return value of the function.
+In the Audio Engine, recoverable errors always occur when a function is called, and must be detected by the user by inspecting the return value of the function.
 They are grouped into *optional* values and *error* values.

-## Optional values {#ErrorOpt}

-Optional values simply means that a function returns null instead of an ordinary value.
+*Optional values* simply means that a function returns null instead of an ordinary value.
 They are used for simple cases where no additional information about the condition is needed.
 Examples of functions returning optional values are
 @ref doremir_list_index and @ref doremir_priority_queue_peek.

-## Error values {#ErrorValues}

-Error values are used in cases where the system has access to information about the error.
+*Error values* are used in cases where the system has access to information about the error.
 Error values depend on the interface mechanism: any value can be passed to
-@ref doremir_error_check, which returns true if and only the value is an error.
+@ref doremir_check, which returns true if and only if the value is an error.
+Null is considered to implement error as a special case in the interface mechanism.
+This means that the same procedure can be used to check for optional values and error values.

-Functions returning errors must have their return value passed to @ref doremir_error_check before the value is used by another function.
+Functions returning errors must have their return value passed to @ref doremir_check before the value is used by another function.
 If an error has occurred, check will return true and the other methods of the @ref doremir_error_t interface can be used to obtain more information about the condition, otherwise the value can be used normally.
 Note that values returned from construction and copy